clarin-eric/handbook-development/docs/stack/bash.md

 Disadvantages:
 * Can become long and complex and thus harder to maintain.

 We leave it up to the developer / sysop to judge if and when a script becomes too long and too difficult to maintain.
 If implementing in Bash is not possible or considered not suitable it is possible to implement the task in a different language, preferably resulting an excutable binary.

 # Code style

-Scripts should be linted via the ShellCheck [[SHELLCHECK]](#shellcheck) utility.
-Hints should be considered, however we should be pragmatic and if needed a specific hint can be ignored.
+Scripts ***SHOULD*** be linted via the ShellCheck [[SHELLCHECK]](#shellcheck) utility.
+Hints should be considered, however we aim to be pragmatic and if needed a specific hint can be ignored.

 Google has a nice style guide [[GOOGLESTYLE]](#googlestyle) regarding shell scripts.